tzeikob/javascript-patterns/foundational/callback/readme.md

 ### Callback which returns a value back

-The callback pattern can be used in other use cases as well, for instance in cases where you need to transform the values of a collection.
-In such cases a callback is given a value and returns it back modified instead of just handle it.
+The callback pattern can be used in other use cases as well, for instance in cases where you need to transform the `values` of a collection **synchronously**.
+In those cases a `callback` should be a function expecting a `value` as input which should be returned back modified or with a new one.
+The callback should be called for each one value in the given collection, where every `result` should be collected into a new collection of `results`.

 ```javascript
 function operation (values, callback) {